RosettaProjects/programming-language-table/markdown_lang_view/haskell.md

 main = putStrLn $ "bool1=" ++ show bool1 ++ ", bool2=" ++ show bool2
 ```

-Output:
+> Output:

 ```txt
 ❯ bool1=true, bool2=false
 ```

-#### 0.1.1 Integer
+#### 0.1.1.
+Integer

-> Integer is unbounded.
+Integer is unbounded.
 Int is architecture-specific, most likely 64-bit.
 As such, we can't
     view its internal representation the same way we can for Int.

-Full:
+> Snippet:

 ```hs
 import Data.Typeable (typeOf)